PEI Broadband Fund for Residents

 • Any leased equipment;

-• Work related to providing internet service at a non-primary residence or non-residential location;
+• Work related to providing internet service at a non-residential civic address;

 • Work related to providing internet service or boosting an internet signal to multiple dwellings at the civic address and/or to a neighbouring civic address;